programminghistorian/ph-submissions/lessons/getting-started-with-github-desktop.md

 ### Adding a Document

-There are a number of different ways to **add** files to GitHub desktop to track.
-We can drag the folder containing the file onto GitHub desktop.
+There are a number of different ways to **add** files to GitHub Desktop to track.
+We can drag the folder containing the file onto GitHub Desktop.
 When you do this you will be asked whether you want to create a repository for this folder.
 Alternatively we can click on the 'plus' icon to choose the folder we want to add.

 {% include figure.html src="../images/getting-started-with-github-desktop-2.png" caption="Adding a folder to GitHub Desktop" %}